-It has been 100 years since Titanic, the greatest ship of its time, sank on its maiden voyage, killing more than 1,500 passengers.
-The “unsinkable ship” had been sunk.
-One of the supreme stories of the fateful event is of the Titanic preacher John Harper and his passion to save souls.
+It’s been 107 years since Titanic, the greatest ship of its time, sank on its maiden voyage, killing more than 1,500 passengers.
+The “unsinkable ship” had done the unthinkable.
+One of the unforgettable stories of the fateful event is of the Titanic preacher John Harper and his passion to save souls.

-When pastor John Harper and six year old daughter Nana boarded the Titanic it was for the privilege of preaching at one of the greatest churches in America, Moody Church in Chicago, named for its famous founder Dwight L. Moody.
-This church was to meet their next pastor, as Harper planned to accept their invitation.
-Harper had led two churches in Glasgow and London.
+When pastor and widower John Harper, his neice and six year old daughter Nana boarded the Titanic, they were enroute to Moody Church in Chicago, named for its famous founder Dwight L. Moody.
+The church was waiting to welcome the Harpers to their new home, as he had accepted their invitation to be pastor of the renowned church.
+Harper had already successfully led two churches in Glasgow and London.

-For us, 100 years after the Titanic, may we be as zealous as Harper was with every opportunity to share Christ with the perishing.
+For us, 107 years after the Titanic was lost, may we be as zealous as Harper was with every opportunity to share Christ with the perishing.

 If you’ve been encouraged or informed by something you’ve read here at Deep Roots, please consider liking my page on Facebook, joining us on Pinterest, or subscribing to the helpful email resources.
 Thank you!